ucfai/ucfai/content/groups/core/sp18/_index.md

 ---
-title: "Core: Spring 2018"
+title: 'AI@UCF: Spring 2018'
-linktitle: "Core: Spring 2018"
+linktitle: 'AI@UCF: Spring 2018'

 # Summarize the Group's content for this semester
 summary: >-
   We've made some modifications to the content and polished the lecture-workshops, while still sticking true to our deep-learning and reinforcement-learning focus.
 We added both Convolutional and Recurrent Neural Networks to our content, with a focus on a deeper technical understanding.

-location: "HEC 103"
+location: HEC 103
-date: "2018-02-01T19:30:00Z"
+date: '2018-02-01 19:30:00'
 frequency: 1

 draft: false